rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 The performance and capabilities of your web server depend heavily on the choice of MPM.

-Choosing one module over another is therefore a complex task, as is optimizing the chosen MPM module (number of clients, queries, and so on.).
+Choosing one module over another is a complex task, as is optimizing the chosen MPM module (number of clients, queries, etc.).

-By default, the Apache configuration assumes a moderately busy service (256 clients max).
+The Apache configuration assumes a moderately busy service (256 clients max) by default.

 ##### About keepalive directives